Melbourne tram route 48

+Melbourne tram route 48 is a tram route on the Melbourne tramway network serving the city of Melbourne in Victoria, Australia.
+Operated by Yarra Trams, the route is coloured black and extends from North Balwyn to Victoria Harbour over 13.5 km of double track via Kew East, Kew, Hawthorn, Richmond and East Melbourne.
+It is serviced out of Kew depot utilising A and C class trams.

 History

 The origins of route 48 lie in separate lines.
 The section between Flinders Street (near Stop 9) and Hawthorn Bridge (Stop 23) dates back to Melbourne's first cable tram line to Richmond, which opened on 11 November 1885.
 It was electrified in stages, finally commencing electric operations on 4 December 1927.
 The section between Southern Cross station (Stop 1) and Spring Street (Stop 8) opened on 2 October 1886 as the North Fitzroy line.
 It was electrified on 21 November 1929.
 These two lines are connected by a line that was built along Spring Street on 10 November 1993 as part of the City Circle tram line works.
 The section between Barkers Road (Stop 29) and Cotham Road (Stop 33) was built by the Prahran & Malvern Tramways Trust on 24 February 1915.
 The track between Cotham Road and Kew Cemetery (Stop 37) opened later that year on 8 May, and then extended to Harp Road (Stop 39) on 26 November.
 The Melbourne & Metropolitan Tramways Board opened Church Street line between Barkers Road and Hawthorn Bridge on 7 July 1923.
 An extension from Harp Road to Burke Road (Stop 45) opened on 11 January 1925.
-The line between Burke Road and Bulleen Road (Stop 47) opened on 13 June 1937, and the rest of the line to Balwyn North opened on 11 December 1938.
+The line between Burke Road and Bulleen Road (Stop 47) opened on 13 June 1937, and the rest of the line to North Balwyn opened on 11 December 1938.